-- There are many sensory solutions and resources available. - It can be quite difficult to determine what to introduce and how to get started. - Communication with students, families and professionals is vital when deciding on what sensory solutions to trial. - You can consult with a professional with expertise in sensory processing, such as an occupational therapist, to help make sensory solution decisions. - Solutions that are evidence informed may work for some students and not others. - It is important to consider what is evidence informed, what is feasible and what is safe. - Research in the area of autism is fast changing and things that were seen as beneficial years ago may now be seen as problematic or unhelpful to autistic young people. - The recent review of early intervention supports from the Autism CRC (2021) highlights the quality of evidence still needs to improve in the area of autism supports. - A student's lived experience of a solution will help them know if that solution is working or not, but this does not tell you if it is evidence informed. - For example, if you're considering or being asked to use a sensory solution, such as the weighted toy mentioned in the video before, there are many things to consider before implementing this in the classroom.
-In the example given, an occupational therapist was consulted and using their skills and knowledge, supported the school to introduce it into the classroom when the student chooses to use it to support their wants and needs.
-If the three elements of evidence informed practice are not in place, the sensory solution may actually be dangerous and cause harm.
-There are many sensory solutions and resources available. - It can be quite difficult to determine what to introduce and how to get started. - Communication with students, families and professionals is vital when deciding on what sensory solutions to trial. - You can consult with a professional with expertise in sensory processing, such as an occupational therapist, to help make sensory solution decisions. - Solutions that are evidence informed may work for some students and not others.
+- There are many sensory solutions and resources available. - It can be quite difficult to determine what to introduce and how to get started. - Communication with students, families and professionals is vital when deciding on what sensory solutions to trial. - You can consult with a professional with expertise in sensory processing, such as an Occupational Therapist, to help make sensory solution decisions. - Solutions that are evidence informed may work for some students and not others. - It is important to consider what is evidence informed, what is feasible and what is safe. - Research in the area of autism is fast changing and things that were seen as beneficial years ago may now be seen as problematic or unhelpful to autistic young people. - The recent review of early intervention supports from the Autism CRC (2021) highlights the quality of evidence still needs to improve in the area of autism supports. - A student's lived experience of a solution will help them know if that solution is working or not, but this does not tell you if it is evidence informed. - For example, if you're considering or being asked to use a sensory solution such as the weighted toy mentioned in the video before, there are many things to consider before implementing this in the classroom.
+In the example given, an Occupational Therapist was consulted and using their skills and knowledge, supported the school to introduce it into the classroom when the student chooses to use it to support their wants and needs.
+If the three elements of evidence-informed practice are not in place, the sensory solution may actually be dangerous and cause harm.
+It is important to consider what is evidence informed, what is feasible and what is safe.